Seanl80/Who-wants-to-be-a-Billionaire/README.md

 1. Log into **GitHub**.
 2. From the list of repositories on the screen select **Seanl80/Who-wants-to-be-a-Billionare**.
 3. From the menu items near the top of the page, select **Settings**.
-4. Scroll down to **Pages** link on the left side of the screen.
+4. Click on the **Pages** link on the left side of the screen.
 5. Under **Source** click the drop down menu labelled **None** and select **Main Branch**.
 6. On selecting Main Branch, click save then refresh the page and the site is now deployed.
-7. Scroll back down to **GitHub Pages** section to retrieve the link to the deployed website.
+7. Click the **Pages** section to retrieve the link to the deployed website.

 ### How to run this project locally